hlship/sanddancer-dialog/README.md

 - Describe the huge barrel as a hint on what to do
 - Add and fix a number of hints
 - Prevent hint about opening cage from repeating after the cage is opened
+- Add a little segue before the Coyote reveals his talents

 ### v6 - 2 Oct 2020